YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 >class cp_decomposition{
 >&emsp;&emsp;    Mat\<type\> factor[3];
 >};
 where Mat\<type\> is dense matrix class.
-The template variable 'type' represents the data type of tensor and be double and float.
+The template parameter 'type' represents the data type of tensor and be double and float.
 The factor is the matrix list of the corresponding CP decomposition.

 You can call cp_als function like:

         cp_decomposition<double> A = cp_decomposition(Tensor3D<double> &tensor, int rank, int max_iter，double tol);

-where Tensor3D\<type\> is third-order tensor class.
+where Tensor3D\<type\> represents the third-order tensor class.
 </details>

 <details>